BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm weather.
-Rain is possible year-round, so a light rain jacket or poncho is essential.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
-Don't forget insect repellent!
+Rain is possible year-round, so a light rain jacket or poncho is a good idea.
+Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.

 Weather Details